-In column 6, we express shifted profits as a percentage of reported domestic corporate profits (col. 1), which are the sum of the profits recorded by local firms (col. 2) and foreign firms (col. 3).
-Absent profit shifting, according to our baseline estimates, corporate profits would be 17% higher than they currently are in France, 14% higher in the United Kingdom, and 8% higher in the United States.
+be 17% higher than they currently are in France, 14% higher in the UK, and 8% higher in the US.
 Profits in the main developing countries would be around 5% higher, and profits in Japan only 1% higher.
 One caveat is that the delimitation of the corporate sector varies across countries.
 In principle, the corporate sector should only include corporations, but a number of countries also include some non-corporate businesses and self-employed workers in it (Gutiérrez and Piton, 2020).
 As originally pointed out by Pionnier and Guidetti (2015), the problem is particularly severe in Germany and Italy.
-Reported domestic profits recorded in the national accounts of these countries are overstated-and thus the ratio of shifted profits to reported profits reported in col. 6 is downward biased.
+Reported domestic profits recorded in the national accounts of these countries are overstated-and thus the ratio of shifted profits to reported profits reported in Column 6 is downward biased.36